-The Automatic Coordination of Teams (ACT) Lab is part of the Robotics and Autonomous Systems Center (RASC) at USC.
+The Automatic Coordination of Teams (ACT) Lab at Brown University.

 ACT Lab conducts research in the area of coordinated multi-robot systems.
 The common theme behind our different research threads is that we provide theoretically sound solutions to practically motivated problems.

 Our paper "Inter-Robot Range Measurements in Pose Graph Optimization" was accepted to IROS 2020.

 Connie Zhang was awarded the NSF Graduate Research Fellowship beginning Fall 2020.

 Eric Ewing was awarded the NSF Graduate Research Fellowship Honorable Mention.